Labrador: Indigenous self-government

 After decades of negotiation with the provincial and federal governments, the Nunatsiavut region of northern and northeastern Labrador was created in 2005 as an autonomous region with its own elected Assembly and executive drawn from members of the region's Assembly.
-Some of the Innu nation would have the entirety of Labrador become a homeland for them, much as Nunavut is for the Inuit, as a good portion of Nitassinan falls within Labrador's borders; a 1999 resolution of the Assembly of First Nations claimed Labrador as a homeland for the Innu and demanded recognition in any further constitutional negotiations regarding the region.
+Some of the Innu nation would have the entirety of Labrador become a homeland for them, much as Nunavut and Nunatsiavut is for the Inuit, as a good portion of Nitassinan falls within Labrador's borders; a 1999 resolution of the Assembly of First Nations claimed Labrador as a homeland for the Innu and demanded recognition in any further constitutional negotiations regarding the region.

 Labrador's Innu became status Indians under the Indian Act in 2002.
 Natuashish became a federal Indian reserve in 2003.
 Sheshatshiu became a federal reserve in 2006.

 The Labrador Inuit Association had filed a land claim for portions of Labradorian land in 1977.
 In 1988, the Labrador Inuit Association, the government of the province of Newfoundland, and the government of Canada began negotiations based on the land claim.
 An agreement-in-principle was achieved in 2001, and on May 26, 2004, the agreement was ratified by over 75% of eligible voters subject to the land claim.
 On January 22, 2005, the Inuit of Nunatsiavut signed the Labrador Inuit Lands Claims Agreement with the federal and provincial governments covering 72520 km2 of land, including the entire northern salient of Labrador north of Nain as well as a portion of the Atlantic coast south of there.
 The agreement also includes 44030 km2 of sea rights.
 Although the Inuit will not own the whole area, they were granted special rights related to traditional land use, and they will own 15800 km2 designated Labrador Inuit Lands.
 The agreement also establishes the Torngat Mountains National Park in the northern area of the land claim.
 The agreement was ratified by the Labrador Inuit, the General Assembly of Newfoundland and Labrador, and the Parliament of Canada, where it received Royal Assent on June 23, 2005, whereafter elections would be held for the Nunatsiavut Assembly and self-government would begin.